Vehicle registrations: Govt tweaks BH series rules | Science-Environment

 It also said that the Working Certificate to be submitted by private sector employees has been further strengthened to prevent misuse.

+According to the statement, the transfer of ownership of the vehicle with the BH series registration mark to other persons, who are eligible or ineligible for the BH series, has been facilitated.

-To ensure the seamless transfer of personal vehicles across states, last year in September, the road transport ministry had come up with a new registration mark for new vehicles - Bharat Series (BH series).
+To ensure the seamless transfer of personal vehicles across states, last year in September, the road transport ministry came up with a new registration mark - Bharat Series (BH series) - for new vehicles.

-''This vehicle registration facility under 'Bharat series (BH series)' will be available on a voluntary basis to defence personnel, employees of central government/ state government/ central/ state public sector undertakings and private sector companies/ organisations, which have their offices in four or more states/Union territories,'' the MoRTH had earlier said in a statement.
+''This vehicle registration facility under 'Bharat series (BH series)' will be available on a voluntary basis to defence personnel, employees of central government/ state government/central/state public sector undertakings and private sector companies/ organisations, which have their offices in four or more states/Union territories,'' the MoRTH had earlier said in a statement.
+So far, according to the latest government data, more than 49,600 vehicles have been registered under the Bharat (BH) series.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)